Kaushik-Ss/PSG-College-of-Technolgy-Navigation-Map/README.md

 - Used https://www.image-map.net/ to generate Image map coordinates

+## Bugs
+- Wrong order of coordinates in image maps causes the highlight box to stutter

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).